Investing in Gold in 2023

-There are many advantages of investing in gold.
-Gold investments can be used to hedge against inflation; for growth or income; or to diversify an investment portfolio.
+There are many advantages to investing in gold.
+Gold investments can be used to hedge against inflation – as a store of wealth for centuries; for growth or income; or to diversify an investment portfolio.
 Each investment avenue has its own risk and return profiles, liquidity characteristics and fees; and there is no one-size-fits-all or single best way to invest in gold.
-We explore the best ways of investing in gold in 2022 below.
+We explore the best ways of investing in gold in 2023 below.

 Analysts Say: Invest in Gold

 Gold has been a strong performer for over 2 years now and was one of the strongest commodities across a very turbulent 2020.
 As predicted, it breached the lofty $2,000/o.z., peaking at $2,068 on August 6, well beyond its previous 2011 highs of $ 1,917.90.